Cornice

 A projecting cornice on a building has the function of throwing rainwater free of its walls.
-In residential building practice, this function is handled by projecting gable ends, roof eaves and gutters.
+In residential building practice, this function is handled by projecting gable ends, roof eaves, and gutters.
 However, house eaves may also be called "cornices" if they are finished with decorative moulding.
 In this sense, while most cornices are also eaves (overhanging the sides of the building), not all eaves are usually considered cornices.
 Eaves are primarily functional and not necessarily decorative, while cornices have a decorative aspect.

-A building's projecting cornice may appear to be heavy and hence in danger of falling, particularly on commercial buildings, but often may actually be very light, made of pressed metal.
+A building's projecting cornice may appear to be heavy and hence in danger of falling, particularly on commercial buildings, but it often is actually very light and made of pressed metal.

 In classical architecture

 In Ancient Greek architecture and its successors using the classical orders in the tradition of classical architecture, the cornice is the topmost element of the entablature, which consists (from top to bottom) of the cornice, the frieze, and the architrave.

+Where a triangular pediment is above the entablature, the cornice continues all round the triangle, the two sides being "raking cornices".
+The vertical space below the cornice is typically decorated by dentils (little teeth) or the larger modillions.
+The soffit, or horizontal space under a projecting cornice, may be elaborately carved with vegetal designs.